prysmaticlabs/documentation/docs/how-prysm-works/validator-clients.md

 sidebar_label: Validator client
 ---

-Although [beacon nodes](./beacon-node) handle network syncronisation, drawing consensus and performing several other low-level functions, the role of [validators](/docs/terminology#validator) whom stake ETH to in order to perform block [proposals](/docs/terminology#propose) and [attestations](/docs/terminology#attest) are an equally critical component of the Ethereum 2.0 network.
+Although [beacon nodes](./beacon-node) handle network synchronisation, drawing consensus and performing several other low-level functions, the role of [validators](/docs/terminology#validator) whom stake ETH to in order to perform block [proposals](/docs/terminology#propose) and [attestations](/docs/terminology#attest) are an equally critical component of the Ethereum 2.0 network.

 As mentioned, validators have two responsibilities: to [propose](/docs/terminology#propose) \(or produce\) blocks known as beacon blocks, which contain consensus information about shards across the network, or to [attest](/docs/terminology#attest) \(or vote on\) the validity of blocks that have already been produced.